-(a) Intent: Developmentally informed treatment is recognized as an effective approach for treating adolescents with substance use disorders and is shown to reduce [reducing] substance use symptomology and assist[s] in achieving and sustaining person-centered recovery from a substance use disorder.
+- (a) Intent: Developmentally informed treatment is recognized as [reducing] an effective approach for treating adolescents with substance use disorders and is shown to reduce substance use symptomology and assist[s] in achieving and sustaining person-centered recovery from a substance use disorder.
 This designation supports adolescents, their families/caregivers, and referral sources in identifying and accessing OASAS-certified and other appropriate programs specializing in adolescent services.
-[Programs certified pursuant to Part 822 of this Title] OASAS-certified and/or funded, approved or otherwise authorized programs seeking to implement adolescent initial and ongoing services in accordance with the Clinical Practice Standards for Adolescent Programs for OASAS Designated Providers (hereinafter the Adolescent [Endorsement] Designation Standards), incorporated by reference in this Title, are eligible to apply for an Adolescent [Endorsement] Designation. (b) Application Process.

-(1) Requests for designation for the Adolescent [Program Endorsement] Designation shall be in the form of [an] a written application, to include a program self-assessment and attestation, found in the Adolescent [Endorsement] Designation Standards posted on the agency website, incorporated by reference in this Title, and submitted by a [certified outpatient] program to the Office Bureau of Certification and the Regional Office serving the area in which the applicant site is located.
+[Programs certified pursuant to Part 822 of this Title] OASAS-certified and/or funded, approved or otherwise authorized programs seeking to implement adolescent initial and ongoing services in accordance with the Clinical Practice Standards for Adolescent Programs for OASAS Designated Providers (hereinafter the Adolescent [Endorsement] Designation Standards), incorporated by reference in this Title, are eligible to apply for an Adolescent [Endorsement] Designation. - (b) Application Process. - (1) Requests for designation for the Adolescent [Program Endorsement] Designation shall be in the form of [an] a written application, to include a program self-assessment and attestation, found in the Adolescent [Endorsement] Designation Standards posted on the agency website, incorporated by reference in this Title, and submitted by a [certified outpatient] program to the Office Bureau of Certification and the Regional Office serving the area in which the applicant site is located.
 Programs are required to submit Policies and Procedures in accordance with the aforementioned Adolescent [Endorsement] Designation Standards.
-Office Adolescent Services and Regional Office staff may make an on-site visit prior to final approval and designation [which will be issued by the Bureau of Certification].

-(2) Office approval and [operating certificate] designation will be based on a review of the application, self- assessment, attestation, and policies and procedures consistent with the Adolescent Designation a) Outreach, engagement, and retention strategies;
+Office Adolescent Services and Regional Office staff may make an on-site visit prior to final approval and designation [which will be issued by the Bureau of Certification]. - (2) Office approval and [operating certificate] designation will be based on a review of the application, self-assessment, attestation, and policies and procedures consistent with the Adolescent Designation Standards, [and attestation addressing the following criteria,] including but not limited to: - (i) Policies and procedures specific to the adolescent population addressing at a minimum: - a) Outreach, engagement, and retention strategies; - b) HIPAA messaging compliance (if applicable); - c) Mental health treatment; - d) Reporting for injuries and emergencies; - e) Filing of client complaints;